opensearch-project/OpenSearch/CONTRIBUTING.md

 - [Review Process](#review-process)

-## First Principles
+## First Things First

 1. **When in doubt, open an issue** - For almost any type of contribution, the first step is opening an issue REANAMEME issue link.
 Even if you think you already know what the solution is, writing down a description of the problem you're trying to solve will help everyone get context when they review your pull request.
 If it's truly a trivial change (e.g. spelling error), you can skip this step -- but as the subject says, when it doubt, open an issue.

-2. **Only submit your own work** - Please make sure that any code or documentation you submit is your work or you have the rights to submit it.
-As part of contributing, we'll ask you to sign your contribution with a "Developer Certificate of Origin" (DCO) that states you have the rights to submit this work and you understand we'll use your contribution.
+2. **Only submit your own work**  (or work you have sufficient rights to submit) - Please make sure that any code or documentation you submit is your work or you have the rights to submit it.
+We respect the intellectual property rights of others, and as part of contributing, we'll ask you to sign your contribution with a "Developer Certificate of Origin" (DCO) that states you have the rights to submit this work and you understand we'll use your contribution.
 There's more information about this topic the [DCO section](#developer-certificate-of-origin).

 ## Ways to Contribute

+**Please note:**  RENAMEME is a fork of [Elasticsearch 7.10.2](https://github.com/elastic/elasticsearch), and is currently in a pre-alpha state.
+We are still in the process of renaming and forking.
+If you do find references to Elasticsearch (outside of attributions and copyrights!) please let us know RENAMEME issue link.

 ### Bug Reports